ToroCraft/Minecoprocessors/README.md

 * `pr` Right Port

 that can be used to read or write to the four ports of the processor.
-Only the least significant bit is used to set the power signal of the port.
+Only the least significant bit is used when decided to power or not power the respective port.

 ### I/O Ports

-There is one additional register (ports) that is used to set mode of the ports.
+There is one additional register, `ports`, that is used to set mode of the ports.
 There are three modes that the ports can be set to, input, output or reset.

 #### Port Register Bit Mapping